rudrasish2001/Factor-Risk-Decomposition-and-Rolling-Beta-Analysis-of-the-NIFTY-50/README.md

 SUMMARY:

 This project builds a full asset-pricing and forecasting framework for the NIFTY 50.
-It brings together market data, Fama French factors, macro-yield variables, and a mix of time-series models to understand what drives the index and how it might behave ahead.
+It brings together market data, Fama French factors, macro yield variables, and a mix of time-series models to understand what drives the index and how it might behave ahead.

 Five years of NIFTY data were merged with daily factor datasets, including market excess return (Rm−Rf), SMB, HML, RMW, CMA, momentum, and the U.S. 10-year Treasury yield (DGS10).
 After cleaning and aligning the dates, daily NIFTY returns were converted into excess returns using the risk-free rate.